Family Food on the Table

 • 1 heaping cup shredded cheddar cheese, divided

-• 1 heaping cup chicken, cooked and diced small (grilled or rotisserie works great here; you could also use shredded chicken)
+• 1 heaping cup chicken, cooked and diced small (see notes)

 Instructions